michalcichon/michalcichon.github.io/_posts/2023-02-10-my-favorite-retro-computers.md

 ![Atari 800XL]({{site.url}}/assets/2023-02-10/Atari800XL.jpg)

 When I got my first PC, I packed everything and put it in the attic, so then I found it back years later, around 2018.
+My Atari works fine to this very day, and sometimes I plug it to my modern TV via some sort of video converter or to the HDMI monitor via my old Pioneer DVD Recorder.

 ![Commodore 64]({{site.url}}/assets/2023-02-10/Commodore64.jpg)